- Game drives in the world renowned Etosha National Park

 To secure a place on this tour a deposit of $245 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.

 Tour Comfort: Comfortable

-This tour has been categorised as Comfortable.
-This is based on the modes of transport used whilst on the tour, the comfort level of accommodation and any modern facilities that they have to offer.
-In terms of comparison, this level of travel would be similar to that of a 3 star status.
+This tour has been categorised as 'Comfortable'.
+This is based on the modes of transport used, the comfort level of accommodation and any modern facilities that they have to offer.
+In terms of comparison, this level of travel would be similar to that of a 3-star status.

 Strategically located in the middle of the stunning Etosha National Park, Halali is one of the three government-run camps inside the park.
 It stands beside one of the very few hills in Etosha and is the smallest and quietest of these rest camps.
 Halali’s amazing location, right in the middle of the park, along with its floodlit waterhole, which attracts numerous species of wildlife, makes it a popular choice.
 En-suite facilities and tea and coffee will be provided for you.